SinaXhpm/pptpd-accounting/README.md

-# pptpd-accounting
+# pptp-accounting
-Web Ui pptpd server accounting/management
+web interface pptp server accounting/management

 Need Php 5.4 or higher and pptpd server. and some fking webserver or simply use php -S 0.0.0.0:1234 and open your ip in browser and here we go.